 The sensing devices shall be mounted either in the main terminal box or in the stator windings as required by the particular system.
 Sensing devices that are energized at line potential shall be subjected to a minimum of 30 kV RMS for one minute for devices used on machines rated above 6.9 kV and at a minimum of 15 kV for one minute for machines rated 6.9 kV or less.
 Each device shall also be tested to have a partial discharge extinction voltage above 120 % of machine rated voltage with 5 pC sensitivity.
 The partial discharge test of the sensors shall be in accordance with ASTM D1868 or IEC 60270.
 All wiring from the sensors shall be routed along a conductive, grounded metal surface inside the machine and in rigid metallic conduit external to the machine.

 · The coupling system shall be installed and wired in accordance with the system vendor’s recommendations and terminated in a terminal box.
 Unless otherwise specified, the terminal box shall be mounted at an easily accessible location on an outside vertical surface of the main terminal box.
 The box shall contain either the output terminals from the sensors or the output device supplied by the system vendor.
 Output terminals shall be permanently identified.
 If the system requires an external power supply, the vendor shall supply terminals in the output terminal box for that power supply.
 Terminal boxes shall be grounded with a separate 16 mm2 (#6 AWG) or larger copper wire and shall meet the requirements of 5.1.5 of this standard.

+5.6.5 This section left intentionally blank

 Ground Connectors